peetw/foundation_postgres/sql_tuning.md

 table.

 Examining index usage: it is difficult to form a general procedure for determining which indexes to create.
-Always run ANALYZE first.
+Always run ``ANALYZE`` first.
 Use real data for experimentation.
 When indexes are not used, it can be useful for testing to force their usage with hints.

+To see the total usage statistics for each index:

+    SELECT * FROM pg_stat_user_indexes;

 # Review the final plan

-* Check again for missing indexes.
+* Check again for missing indexes
-* Check table stats are correct.
+* Check table stats are correct
-* Check for large table sequential scans.
+* Check for large table sequential scans
-* Compare the cost of first and final plans.
+* Compare the cost of first and final plans